The generalized Brans-Dicke theory and its cosmology

-Here the subscript "0" denotes the current value of parameters, the superscript "prime" denotes the derivative with respect to $\ln a$, $m^{2}=(8315 Mpc)^{-2}(\frac{\Omega_{0m}h^{2}}{0.13})$ and $\Omega_{0m} $ is the current dimensionless energy density of the matter.
-The solutions of these equations describe the background evolution for a GBD theory.
-For solving above differential equations, the initial conditions ($a_{0}=1$) are expressed respectively
+Here the subscript "0" denotes the current value of parameters, the superscript $'$ denotes the derivative with respect to $\ln a$, the parameter $m$ is defined as $m^{2}=(8315 Mpc)^{-2}(\frac{\Omega_{0m}h^{2}}{0.13})$ and $\Omega_{0m} $ is the current dimensionless energy density of the matter.
+To solve above differential equations, the initial conditions ($a_{0}=1$) are expressed respectively as